 A person who is the holder of a temporary visa made under SSAct section 729(2)(f)(v) may be eligible for DAPP for a temporary absence, and only if the absence from Australia is for one of the following reasons:

 - to attend an acute family crisis, for example to visit a family member who is critically ill,

 - for humanitarian reasons, for example to adopt a child or attend custody proceedings, or

 - to receive eligible medical treatment that is not available in Australia.

 If a DAPP recipient who is the holder of a temporary visa made under SSAct section 729(2)(f)(v) departs Australia for a reason not listed above, their payment will stop on the day that they leave Australia and cannot restart when they return to Australia.

-Act reference: PPLAct Part 2-1 Division 2 When DAPP is payable to a person, section 45 When a person satisfies the Australian residency test
+Act reference: PPLAct Part 2-3 Division 5 The Australian residency test, section 45 When a person satisfies the Australian residency test

 SSAct section 7(2) An Australian resident is a person who…, section 729(2)(f)(v) …is the holder of a visa that is in a class… (SpB)

 To remain eligible for DAPP, a claimant must meet the above residency test during their DAPP period.

 For pre-birth and post-birth claims, the claimant does not need to meet the Australian residency test from the time they lodge their claim.
 However, they must meet the residency test from the date they nominate as the start of their DAPP period (1.1.D.30), to the end of their DAPP period in order to be eligible for payments.